Papua New Guinea National Club Championship: 1995–2005: Pre-NSL growth and further OFC qualification

 In the four years from 1995 to 1999, the competition was won by one side – ICF University.
 The side won their first title in 1995, before final victories against Telikom Lae in 1996, Babaka in 1997, and Blue Kumuls Lae in 1998 gave them the record for the most domestic titles at that time.
 However, in 1999, Guria Lahi once again broke the dominance of capital-based sides, beating Port Moresby-based Rapatona 2–1 in the final.

 With the prospect of the 2001 Oceania Club Championship taking place in Port Moresby, for the second time there was an opportunity for the national champion to qualify for a continental competition.
 Guria Lahi reached the final once again, but were defeated 3–2 by Unitech, with the university-based side qualifying for the Oceania Club Championship as a result.
 The side won two out of their five group matches and finished fourth in the group.

 The next five editions of the competition were won by Sobou FC, who picked up their first title in 2001 with a 3–1 victory over four-time champions ICF University.
-In 2005, they picked up their fifth title, breaking University's record of the most national championships.
+In 2005, they picked up their fifth title, breaking the University's record of the most national championships.
 As national champions, Sobou qualified for the 2005 and 2006 editions of the OFC Club Championship, but failed to register any victories in the finals.